LiquidFun/BoppieEvolution/README.md

 * Add high-contrast (bright world background) and large font mode for beamer presentations
 * Ease of use:
     * Make the hotkey button more apparent (e.g. show a HOTKEYS text after starting for a couple seconds)
-    * Add tooltips for all buttons, also help tooltips for boppie and world window
+    * Add help tooltips for boppie and world window
+    * Show WASD + SHIFT display when controlling boppie
     * Add buttons for common actions
-        * Eat food, show sensors, show all sensors
+        * Eat food, show sensors
         * Load and save simulations
-        * Performance mode
-        * Follow fittest boppie
 * Alternative display of neural network, where the input neurons are shown at the positions of the sensory neurons near the actual boppie
 * Add menu bar at the top: Simulation/Help, with multiple dropdown menu options to restart simulation, back to menu, keyboard help, explanation help etc